friend0/CyberRC/firmware/README.md

 You will need to install the Xinput boards package for teensy following the instructions in the repository.
 Note that you will need to locate the directory of the teensy board files used by platformio, which will be distinct from those installed by the Arduino IDE.
 Find it [here](https://github.com/dmadison/ArduinoXInput_Teensy).

-On top of this descriptor, you will need to add configuration for the second hardware serial port, as the first hardware serial port will be used for the gamepad outputs.

 I'm including the complete `usb_desc.h` entry here:

 ```